Risk-Team/CAVAanalytics/README.md

 ## Quick example

-CAVAanalytics makes it easier to work with a large number of climate or impact model simulations (netCDF files) and perform meaningful analysis.
-The idea behind CAVAanalytics is to first load the data (multiple models) and then work with the output of the load_data with other **CAVAanalytics** functions.
+The idea behind CAVAanalytics is to divide the process of working with multiple models into 3 steps. **Firstly**  download or upload data (multiple models), **secondly** perform the intended analysis, **thirdly** visualize the results.

 | ![Framework](https://user-images.githubusercontent.com/40058235/199256415-ed32c42b-e2f8-48e0-b4fe-558de6612038.png) |
 |:-------------------------------------------------------------------------------------------------------------------:|
 |                                                *CAVAanalytics steps*                                                |

+Below we give an example of how you can use CAVAanalytics to easily retrieve climate information (both past and future).

 **To load CORDEX-CORE data stored remotely**, set path.to.data to “CORDEX-CORE” and specify the domain.
 This will load CORDEX-CORE